Concierge Medicine and Direct Primary Care

 The financial advantages of CM and DPC systems can support the core missions of CAHs.
 For example, some hospitals use the profits from CM and DPC to care for uninsured patients or those who cannot afford high-quality healthcare or to add new service lines to their clinics.

-However, since rural areas suffer from a greater shortage of health professionals, adopting a practice format that limits the number of people that provider is willing/able to care for exacerbates the shortages.
+However, since rural areas suffer from a more significant shortage of health professionals, adopting a practice format that limits the number of people that provider is willing/able to care for exacerbates the shortages.